krikamol/group/tabs/join.md

 - a CV, and
 - a research statement,

-together with contact information of at most three references who are willing to attest your academic aptitude, for example, your PhD advisors, collaborators, etc.
+together with contact information of <b>at most three references</b> who are willing to attest your academic aptitude, for example, your PhD advisors, collaborators, etc.

 Your cover letter should clearly articulate why you believe our group is the ideal place for the next step in your career.
 Your research statement should be approximately 2–3 pages long and should provide a clear summary of your past research accomplishments while outlining your future plans.
 Whenever possible, highlight connections and comparisons to our current research focus.